xuyx0523/kickstart-angular-1/client/paks/more/README.md

 Trademarks and Copyrights
 ---
 Copyright (c) 2003-2013 Embedthis Software, LLC.
 All Rights Reserved.
-Embedthis, Appweb, Ejscript, ESP, Embedthis GoAhead and Embedthis Bit are trademarks of Embedthis Software, LLC.
+Embedthis, Appweb, Ejscript, ESP, Embedthis GoAhead and Embedthis MakeMe are trademarks of Embedthis Software, LLC.
 Other brands and their products are trademarks of their respective holders.